Active case

 - Stroke

-Patients filed lawsuits against NuvaRing’s manufacturer, Merck & Co. for these issues.
-In February 2014, Merck reached a $100 million settlement to resolve nearly 2,000 claims against NuvaRing.
+Patients experiencing serious side effects filed lawsuits against NuvaRing’s manufacturer, Merck & Co.
+In February 2014, Merck reached a $100 million settlement resolving nearly 2,000 claims involving NuvaRing.
 Motley Rice medical attorney Carmen Scott served on the Plaintiffs’ Steering Committee (PSC) of the NuvaRing birth control multidistrict litigation.

 Risks of birth control pills

-Birth control pills have been in use for decades.
-Birth control pills contain hormones estrogen and progestin, which halt ovulation and thicken mucus in the uterus, preventing fertilization.
-A progestin-only pill (POP or “minipill”) reduces some of the risks of estrogen.
+Birth control pills contain the hormones estrogen and progestin, which prevent fertilization by halting ovulation and thickening mucus in the uterus.
+A progestin-only pill (POP or “minipill”) reduces some of the risks of pills that contain estrogen, including high blood pressure.

 Common minor side effects associated with birth control pills include weight gain, spotting and vaginal discharge, dry skin and eyes and headache.
 More serious side effects are associated with long-term use and can include: